Rossie D. Alston Jr.

-Rossie David Alston Jr. (born May 31, 1957) is a United States district judge of the United States District Court for the Eastern District of Virginia.
+Rossie David Alston Jr. (born May 31, 1957) is an American attorney and judge who is a district judge of the United States District Court for the Eastern District of Virginia.
+He was appointed by President Donald Trump in 2019.

 He was formerly a Judge of the Court of Appeals of Virginia after having previously been a judge in the Prince William County Circuit Court and the Prince William County Juvenile and Domestic Relations District Court.

 Biography

 Alston graduated from Averett University in 1979 and obtained his J.D. degree from the North Carolina Central University School of Law in 1982.
-He began his career as a staff attorney for the National Labor Relations Board, a post he held for two years before going into private practice.
+He worked as a staff attorney for the National Labor Relations Board for two years before going into private practice.
 He was elected by the Virginia General Assembly to be a judge of the Juvenile and Domestic Relations District Court for the 31st Judicial District, encompassing Prince William County, in 1998.

 He was elected to the Prince William County Circuit Court in 2001.
 While on the circuit court, he presided over the case of John Allen Muhammad, the mastermind of the D.C. sniper attacks, which brought him national attention.
 He was selected by his colleagues to be Chief Judge of the circuit court in 2007, when that position became vacant upon the elevation of LeRoy F. Millette Jr. to the Court of Appeals.
 Alston was elevated to the Virginia Court of Appeals in 2009 to fill the vacancy created upon the retirement of Jean Harrison Clements.

 Alston was known to be tough on violent criminals and those he thought had squandered second chances.
 He is quoted as saying "If you deserve the hammer, you're getting the hammer."
-But Alston also has a history of being compassionate, with one example involving a case in which a man whose 21-month-old child died in a sweltering van.
-The jury recommended a one-year prison sentence, however Alston instead ordered the father to spend a day in jail for seven years on the anniversary of his daughter's death and run an annual blood drive in her name.
+In another case a man whose 21-month-old child died in a sweltering van, the jury recommended a one-year prison sentence.
+However Alston instead ordered the father to spend a day in jail for seven years on the anniversary of his daughter's death and run an annual blood drive in her name.

 On March 4, 2016, the state Senate Courts of Justice Committee certified Alston as qualified for a seat on the Virginia Supreme Court after the Senate nominated him to be elected to a twelve-year term.
 He was blocked by Democrats in the House of Delegates from joining the state Supreme Court.